esdk/sparePartCatalogueApp/README.md

 ./gradlew fullInstall
 ```
 ## Development
-If you want to make changes to the project before installing you still need to run the docker-compose.yml file or at least have a Nexus Server set up to work with.
+If you want to make changes to the project before installing you still need to run the docker-compose.yml file.

 Then run
 ```shell